NTI-Gymnasieingenjor/Cafeteria-skylt/Documentations/Enviroments_Languages.md

-# Enviroments and Languages
+# Environments and Languages

-## Development Enviroments
+## Development Environments

 - Windows 10 Education
 - [GitBash 2.33.0 64-bit](https://git-scm.com/download/win) -> Type in these commands in GitBash to clone down the files onto your computer: